Kzra/VHost-Classifier/README.md

 **Reading the .csv files**: the first column contains taxon IDs, the second column the index position (indexed from -i) of the taxon id in the input file.
 The final column contains the host name, predicted host name, or virus name (if host name can't be predicted).
 In each directory a counts.csv file is also written which contains the counts of how many taxon IDs are in each taxonomic class.

 **Reference:**

-Virus Host DB:
-Mihara, Tomoko, et al. "Linking virus genomes with host taxonomy."
+Virus-Host DB: Mihara, Tomoko, et al. "Linking virus genomes with host taxonomy."
 Viruses 8.3 (2016): 66.

+IMG/VR: Paez-Espino, David, et al. "IMG/VR: a database of cultured and uncultured DNA Viruses and retroviruses."
+Nucleic acids research (2016): gkw1030.

 [1]:https://github.com/Kzra/VHost-Classifier/blob/master/Directory%20Navigation%20Example.pdf